-We’ll explain the difference between the two, show you how easy texting links can be, and give you some inside information on how to use links to perfect future campaigns.
+I’ll explain the difference between the two, show you how easy texting links can be, and give you some inside information on how to use links to perfect future campaigns.

 While links and hyperlinks both direct you to a web page when you click on them, the difference is in the look of the link itself.

 You open a hyperlink by clicking on a highlighted word or phrase.
 A regular link is simply a URL that’s not embedded in any text.